szczyglis-dev/py-gpt/docs/source/models.rst

     The models on the list are sorted by provider, not by manufacturer.
 A model from a particular manufacturer may be available through different providers (e.g., OpenAI models can be provided by the ``OpenAI API`` or by ``OpenRouter``).
 If you want to use a specific model through a particular provider, you need to configure the provider in ``Config -> Models -> Edit``, or import it directly via ``Config -> Models -> Import``.

 .. tip::
-    Anthropic and Deepseek API providers use VoyageAI for embeddings (Chat with Files and attachments RAG), so you must also configure the Voyage API key if you want to use embeddings from these providers.
+    Anthropic and Deepseek API providers use VoyageAI for embeddings (persistent and attachment RAG), so you must also configure the Voyage API key if you want to use embeddings from these providers.

 Adding a custom model
 ---------------------